solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 - In the Azure portal, select the primary server.
 - On the server sidebar, under **Settings**, select **Replication**.
 - Select **Create endpoint**
-- In the dialog, type a meaningfull name for your endpoint.
+- In the dialog, type a meaningful name for your endpoint.
 Notice the DNS endpoint that is being generated.
 - Select **Create**

 ### Modify application to point to virtual endpoint